 Unsurprisingly, the silverware-laden trend only continued at Bayern.
 As well as winning three Bundesliga titles, the 2015/16 DFB Cup and 2016 Supercup, Alonso set a new Bundesliga record - later surpassed by Borussia Dortmund's Julian Weigl - for most touches in a single game (204), and became the German top flight's oldest Matchday 1 goalscorer with his postage-stamp strike against Werder Bremen on 26 August 2016, aged 34 years, nine months and one day.

 "I wanted to end my career still at the highest level, and Bayern is the highest level," said Alonso, who registered five goals and seven assists in 79 Bundesliga appearances between 2014 and 2017.
 "I'm incredibly proud and happy to play for FC Bayern and to be a part of this family.

 "I’ve experienced so much as a player with Real Sociedad, Liverpool, Real Madrid and Bayern Munich.
 They are all great clubs.
 And of course, with the Spanish national team.
 I never would’ve thought I’d have such a great career."

-After an exemplary playing career, the cerebral midfielder-turned-coach appears to have found his next calling, and Bayern chairman Karl-Heinz Rummenigge is already plotting a way to bring him back to the club.
+Regardless of what the future holds, the cerebral midfielder-turned-coach appears to have a guaranteed role at club Bayern at some point, with CEO Karl-Heinz Rummenigge openly plotting a way to bring him back to Munich.